e-shen2022/CPT_SIZE/productrec.md

     for (const eachskinproduct of allSkinProducts)
     {
-      // when user input equal to oily, will output serum that matche that skin type - shows in console.log if (eachskinproduct["skin_type"] === skin_type)
+      // when user input equal to certain skin type, we will output the skin product that matche that skin type - shows in console.log if (eachskinproduct["skin_type"] === skin_type)
       {
         console.log(eachskinproduct[product_type]);